Without a lead funnel (more popularly known as the sales funnel), your business is a dud.

 • Always build two versions of your landing page (all the landing page builder tools mentioned above provide you with A/B Testing).
 Here are some fantastic A/B testing experiments that you could learn from.

-Typical landing pages (with two variants A & B) look like this:
+Typical landing pages (with variants), look like this:

 Don’t like the look of the page?
 I don’t care about how it looks when this exact page converts at 44% overall (and that’s before we even start doing A/B testing).